Who is Leonardo Maini Barbieri?

 Valerio: So you are also very selective in friendships?

 Leonardo: Very, very much.
-It doesn't have to come through of arrogance.
+It doesn't have to pass of arrogance.
 Because unfortunately I've had some big beatings in friendships, even in my life, that led me to where I am, led me to not give the 100% to the first person that comes in front of you, but give him the 1,2, that is just a spit, to see how he reacts.
 Then after five years I start giving him something.

 Leonardo: I am 20 years old, my best friend has known her for 5 years, I know her inside out, and she knows me inside out.
 But she doesn't know me inside out for 5 years, she knows me inside out for two, maybe, one and a half.